Back to All Events

 This is an opportunity to cultivate your Wild Mind facets of wholeness in each of the 4 directions of the map and for a supportive container to compassionately bring protective parts back home to your "inner village”.

 If you are not able to dedicate time (2-4 hours) for wanders and journaling between each online session, this may not be the time for you to participate.
 This work relies on you having solo time with the more-than-human world.
 You don't need to be in totally wild places.
-Access to a place where you feel safe and that the rhythms of nature are at least as noticeable as the human rhythms (some city parks can work) will be extremely supportive.
+Access to a place where you feel safe and where the rhythms of nature are at least as noticeable as the human rhythms (some city parks can work) will be extremely supportive.

 Practical info